sweisernovak/sweisernovak.github.io/_cards/pancreatic-ultrastructure.md

 tags:
   - microscopy
   - em
+  - science
-item_sort: 10
+item_sort: 9
-tagline: Interactive images of ultrathing sections of pancreas captured using a scanning electron microscope.
 ---
+Interactive images of ultrathing sections of pancreas captured using a scanning electron microscope.